scipy-conference/scipy_proceedings/papers/anton_malakhov/composability.rst

 Thus the parallelism with multiple isolated processes is popular and widely used in Python since it allows to avoid the issues with GIL but it is prone to inefficiency due to memory-related overhead.
-However, when it comes to numeric computations with libraries like Numpy, most of the time is spent in C extensions whithout accessing Python data structures.
+However, when it comes to numeric computations with libraries like Numpy, most of the time is spent in C extensions without accessing Python data structures.
 It allows to release the GIL during computations and which enables scaling of compute-intensive applications.
 Thus, both multi-processing and multi-threading approaches are valuable for Python users and have its own areas of applicability.